 MitoEAGLE can serve as a gateway to better diagnose mitochondrial respiratory defects linked to genetic variations, age-related health risks, gender-specific mitochondrial performance, life style with its consequences on degenerative diseases, and environmental exposure to toxicological agents.
-The present recommendations on coupling control (Part 1) will be extended in a series of manuscripts to pathway control of mitochondrial respiration, substrate-uncoupler-inhibitor-titration (SUIT) protocols and the harmonization of experimental procedures.
+The present recommendations on coupling control (Part 1) will be extended in a series of manuscripts on pathway control of mitochondrial respiration, respiratory states in intact cells, and harmonization of experimental procedures.

-The optimal choice for expressing O_2 flow per biological system, and normalization for specific tissue-markers (volume, mass, protein) and mitochondrial markers (volume, protein, content, mtDNA, activity of marker enzymes) is guided by the scientific question.
+The optimal choice for expressing O2 flow per biological system, and normalization for specific tissue-markers (volume, mass, protein) and mitochondrial markers (volume, protein, content, mtDNA, activity of marker enzymes) is guided by the scientific question.
 Interpretation of the data obtained depends critically on the appropriate normalization, and reporting rates merely as nmol·s-1 is discouraged.
-For studies with intact or permeabilized cells, we recommend that normalizations be provided as far as possible: (1) on a per cell basis as O_2 flow (a biophysical normalization); (2) per mg cell protein or per cell mass as mass-specific O_2 flux (a cellular normalization); and (3) per mitochondrial marker as mt-specific flux (a mitochondrial normalization).
+For studies with intact or permeabilized cells, we recommend that normalizations be provided as far as possible: (1) on a per cell basis as O2 flow (a biophysical normalization); (2) per mg cell protein or per cell mass as massspecific O2 flux (a cellular normalization); and (3) per mitochondrial marker as mt-specific flux (a mitochondrial normalization).
 With information on cell size and the use of both normalizations the maximal potential information is available (Renner et al. 2003; Wagner et al. 2011; Gnaiger 2014).
 When using isolated mitochondria, mitochondrial protein is a frequently applied mitochondrial marker, the use of which is basically restricted to isolated mitochondria.
-Other mitochondrial markers, such as citrate synthase activity using an enzymatic matrix marker, can be applied to all mitochondrial preparations and provide a link to the tissue of origin on the basis of calculating the mitochondrial yield, i.e. the fraction of mitochondrial marker obtained from a unit mass of tissue.
+Mitochondrial markers must be evaluated critically, such as citrate synthase activity as an enzymatic matrix marker, which provide a link to the tissue of origin on the basis of calculating the mitochondrial yield, i.e. the fraction of mitochondrial marker obtained from a unit mass of tissue.

 To provide an overall perspective of mitochondrial physiology we may link cellular bioenergetics to systemic human respiratory activity, without yet addressing cell- and tissue-specific mitochondrial function.
 A routine O_2 flow of 234 μ mol·s-1 per individual or flux of 3.3 nmol·s-1·g-1 body mass corresponds to -110 W catabolic energy flow at a body mass of 70 kg and -470 kJ/mol O_2 .
 Considering a cell count of 514·106 cells per g tissue mass and an estimate of 300 mitochondria per cell (Ahluwalia 2017), the average O_2 flow per cell at $J{m,O2peak}$ of 45 nmol·s-1·g-1 (60 ml O_2 ·min-1·kg-1) is 88 amol·s-1·cell-1, which compares well with OXPHOS capacity of human fibroblasts (not ETS but the lower OXPHOS capacity is used as a reference; Gnaiger 2014).
-We can describe our body as the sum of 36·1012 cells (36 trillion cells).
-Mitochondrial fitness of our $11\cdot10^{15}$ mitochondria (11 quadrillion mt) is indicated if O_2 flow of 0.02 amol·s-1·mt-1 at rest can be activated to 0.3 amol·s-1·mt-1 at high ergometric performance.
+We can describe our body as the sum of $36 \cdot 10^{12}$ cells (36 trillion cells).
+Mitochondrial fitness of our $11 \cdot 10^{15}$ mitochondria (11 quadrillion mt) is indicated if O_2 flow of 0.02 amol·s-1·mt-1 at rest can be activated to 0.3 amol·s-1·mt-1 at high ergometric performance.